Soundproofing a garage door – Create a quieter and more comfortable environment

 For optimal effect, you should soundproof the entire garage, including walls, ceiling, and floor.

-Create a more soundproofed garage door
+Create a more soundproof garage door